giannetti/TEI-Close-Reading/readme.md

 ## Viewing Your Encoded Text

-Once you have saved your file, close the document.
-Open either Internet Explorer or Firefox.
-The following will not work in Chrome because it does not have an XML parser.

-Making sure both your `singletemplate.xml` file and your `singlestyle.xsl` file are in the same folder (or both on your desktop), drag the icon for `singletemplate.xml` into your Internet Explorer or Firefox browser window.
+Once you have saved your file, in Atom, press COMMAND-SHIFT-P (Mac).
+Search for, and select the Atom-Xsltransform package.
+Then, enter the file path to the appropriate stylesheet, e.g. `/Users/Me/TEI-Close-Reading/singlestyle.xsl` (Mac).
+Save the resulting HTML document to your working directory with a file name ending in .html.
+With your cursor in the new HTML document, press CTRL-SHIFT-H to preview your HTML document.

 If you now see a color-coded version of your text, congratulations!
 If you hover over the colored sections, you should see a pop-up with the additional information you entered.